Your code is already documented

 Name-based Pairing

-Source files are automatically paired with their markdown companion inside the nearest .obsidian/ directory by matching filenames.
+Source files are automatically paired with their markdown companion inside docs/ directories by matching filenames.

 # auth.ts